8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 ## Update on the dip

-On the first of October, 2022 I did a quick history check and discovered that the price for each fund (except the multi-factor fund) was at about what it was in 2020; cue [Cher](https://youtu.be/9n3A_-HRFfc).
+On the first of October, 2022 I did a quick history check and discovered the price for each fund (except the multi-factor fund) was at about what it was in 2020; cue [Cher](https://youtu.be/9n3A_-HRFfc).
 For the extended market fund, it was actually lower.

 ## Changes to diet and spending

+The removal of the breakfast sausage and replacing with the combination of cashews and pumpkin seeds seems to be going pretty well.
+However, I'm still taking an anti-inflammatory, which I don't want to do for an extended period of time but, whenever I stop, the pain starts coming back.
+I'm hoping to experiment with taking the anti-inflammatory every other day instead of every day to see how that goes.
+The body is pretty amazing at healing itself and inflammation is a part of that and I don't want to get in the way of my body's natural responses, if possible.

 ## Timing the market